OpenNewsLabs/field-guide-open-source-newsroom/docs/Chapter05-Documentation.md

 // Calculate the number of full days spent on mars var daysOnMars = parseInt(timeSpentOnMars / HOURS_IN_MARS_DAY);
 ```
-Above: Example of code comments acting as documentation

 Code comments also help others working on the codebase with you use it better.
 It can be used to establish clear code reuse guidelines and set expectations at a granular level in the program.